joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 I certainly understand how someone could imagine a fragile, out-of-touch position being the inevitable outcome of specialization, but I'd also have to ask the person suffering this fear two things: 1) do you know any highly paid specialists, and 2) how addicted are you to chasing shiny objects instead of business impact?
 I'm not asking if you _know of_ highly paid specialists, but actually *know any of them personally*?
 If you don't then you run the risk of imagining what their life is like rather than knowing what it actually is like.

 I spent almost the first two decades of my career chasing shiny objects of a technical nature.
-So trust me, I'm not throwing rocks here at you if you are currently addicted to chasing shiny objects.
+So trust me, I'm not throwing rocks if you are currently addicted to chasing shiny objects.
 It's fun and hurts almost nobody.
 And furthermore, it often is a flat out good thing to do for a while.
 It gives you at least a thin layer of broad technical context within which to better develop focused expertise.

 A few years of chasing shiny objects, especially at the outset of a career?
 There's far more good than bad in that!
 But 20 or 40 years of chasing shiny objects because you can't settle down, focus, and make yourself into a valuable expertise asset to businesses that need that expertise?
 That's a recipe for a disappointing career, one that probably concludes with you having an intimate understanding of the meaning of the word ageism.